 General cargo includes foreign and domestic waterborne cargo - it does not include How are we doing? bulk commodities, container tare weight, empty containers, or domestic non-waterborne cargo.
 "The annual total tonnage moving across MPA's terminals is a gross outcome measure of the attractiveness of MPA's infrastructure and facilities.
-Although there is a correlation between facilities and cargo volumes, caution must be used because there are many factors outside MPA's influence that impact the movement of freight, i.e. national and world economic trends, labor costs (here and at competing ports), value of the U.S. dollar, rail and highway service and rates, prolonged weather phenomena, and changes in vessel sizes."24 After six consecutive record breaking years, peaking at 9.1 million tons in 2008, total general cargo tonnage declined by 14.3% from 2008 to 2009.
+Although there is a correlation between facilities and cargo volumes, caution must be used because there are many factors outside MPA's influence that impact the movement of freight, i.e. national and world economic trends, labor costs (here and at competing ports), value of the U.S. dollar, rail and highway service and rates, prolonged weather phenomena, and changes in vessel sizes."
+After six consecutive record breaking years, peaking at 9.1 million tons in 2008, total general cargo tonnage declined by 14.3% from 2008 to 2009.
 Tonnages began falling during the second half of the 2008 calendar year with steep drops in December 2008 and again in January 2009.
 Total general cargo tonnage continued to decline by an additional 2.6% from fiscal year 2009 to 2010 due to the global recession.
 However, tonnage was up 8.4% during the second half of fiscal year 2010 compared to the same period in the prior year.
 An increase of 14.5% in total general cargo tonnage from 2010 to 2011 indicates that recovery from the recession is progressing.
+The increase in cargo overall from 2010 to 2011 marked the greatest increase of growth by any major U.S. port in 2011.
+Total general cargo beat the 2008 high at 9.3 in 2012, an increase of a 6.9 percent over 2011, and a 22.4% increase over 2010.
 The Port ranks 13th in the nation for total foreign cargo for both public and private terminals at the Port, moving up from 15th in 2009.
 The greatest percentage gains at MPA terminals were in imported roll-on/roll-off equipment and exported autos.
+The Port of Baltimore remained the number one port in the nation for handling roll on/roll off cargo, imported forest products, imported gypsum, and imported sugar.
+Baltimore is second in the nation in handling international automobiles.
+The Port is an economic engine in Maryland, generating about 16,700 direct jobs, and about 120,000 jobs that are linked to Port activities.

-The Port of Baltimore handles more roll-on/roll-off cargo than any other U.S. port.
-Ports America, under a 50 year contract with MPA, will construct a 50 foot berth for the Port that will result in increased business opportunities, and allow larger vessels to dock in Baltimore.
-The project completion is anticipated in the summer of 2012.
-The primary reasons for positive changes in general cargo tonnage include strong local market and diversified trade lanes that helped limit container declines, signed agreements with 6 companies, dredging Seagirt Marine Terminal's berths, and exposure and recognition as one of the nations top auto ports by hosting the Journal of Commerce's Auto Logistics Conference.
-The primary reasons for negative changes in general cargo tonnage include the global economic downturn which slowed international cargo volumes, and a plunge in U.S. auto sales to a record low of eight million vehicles per year.
+The primary reasons for positive changes in general cargo tonnage include strong local market and diversified trade lanes that helped limit container declines, signed agreements with 6 companies, dredging Seagirt Marine Terminal's berths, significant growth in imported and exported automobiles, exposure and recognition as one of the nations top auto ports by hosting the Journal of Commerce's Auto Logistics Conference, and an increase in forest products, and construction and agricultural equipment.
+The primary reasons for negative changes in general cargo tonnage in 2009 and 2010 include the global economic downturn which slowed international cargo volumes, and a plunge in U.S. auto sales to a record low of eight million vehicles per year.